-Grey-bellied Tesia is a master skulker!
-This diminutive bird requires a huge amount of patience and skill to see, but given enough time, we should get some visuals of this exciting bird.
+Grey-bellied Tesia is a master skulker that requires a huge amount of patience and skill to see.

 After this birding spectacle, we will visit the legendary Punakha Dzong - Bhutan's most impressive dzong and currently in use as a monastery.
 The dzong is situated at the confluence of the Mo Chhu and Po Chhu and has been subject to many attacks, floods, fires, and earthquakes since it was built in the 1600s.
 The beauty and tranquility of this edifice is awe-inspiring.

 Overnight: Punakha

 Day 5.
 Birding to Trongsa

-Following our productive time in the Punakha valley, we transit to Trongsa for the night.
+Following our productive time in the Punakha Valley, we transit to Trongsa for the night.
 This is an exciting travel day, as we anticipate spending our morning around the Nubding forest, which is home to the highly sought-after Ward's Trogon and Himalayan Cutia, amongst others.
-If we're lucky, a Yellow-rumped Honeyguide may come into to a rock bee colony that is sometimes present in the area.
+If we're lucky, a Yellow-rumped Honeyguide may come to a rock bee colony that is usually present in the area.
 We will also likely be able to stop on the Pele La Pass for a short time, where we can look for more high-altitudinal species like Fire-tailed Sunbird and Spotted Laughingthrush.
+Again, we will devote more time later on the tour to birding this core site.

-Wallcreeper can occasionally be found along the route, and we anticipate getting into Trongsa in the afternoon.
-We should also have time available to bird the nearby Yotong La Pass in the late afternoon, where we can carry on searching out high-altitude species.
-Satyr Tragopan is a speciality of this pass, though its rugged hills and dense forests make seeing this species here difficult.
-A wide range of other species can be found here, including the sought-after Fire-tailed Myzornis.
-We will eventually settle into our comfortable hotel after a long and sure to be exciting day.
+We anticipate getting into Trongsa in the afternoon, having birded all along the way.
+Should we have time, we may bird the nearby Yotong La Pass in the late afternoon, where we can carry on searching out high-altitude species.
+The lower reaches hold exciting species like Fire-tailed Myzornis, Hoary-throated Barwing, Brown Parrotbill and Mrs. Gould's Sunbird, while the upper reaches host Satyr Tragopan - though its rugged hills and dense forests make seeing this species here difficult.
+We will eventually settle into our comfortable hotel after an exciting day's birding.

 Overnight: Trongsa

-Yellow-rumped Honeyguide has a close relationship with rock bee colonies, and we pass several known stakeouts for this uncommon species.
+Yellow-rumped Honeyguide has a close relationship with rock bee colonies, and we pass several known stakeouts for this uncommon species on the tour.

 Days 6 - 7.
-Birding the broad-leafed forests of Tingtibi Leaving Trongsa in the morning, we venture down to Tingtibi, for some lower elevation forest birding, where we will spend two nights.
+Birding the broad-leafed forests of Tingtibi

+Leaving Trongsa in the morning, we venture down to Tingtibi, for some lower-elevation forest birding, where we will spend two nights.
 This long, windy road follows the course of the Mangde Chhu for the duration of the drive.
-It will soon become apparent just how numerous both Large Hawk-Cuckoo and Himalayan Cuckoo are in this area - their distinct calls will be with us almost continuously here and, with some patience, we're sure to get some good views of them. www.birdingecotours.com
+It will soon become apparent just how numerous both Large

+Hawk-Cuckoo and Himalayan Cuckoo are in this area - their distinct calls will be with us almost continuously here and, with some patience, we're sure to get some good views of them.